Enrichment

 DofE at Norwich High School is particularly active.
 The majority of Year 9 students are involved in completing the Bronze Award and many continue onto their Silver and Gold Award (starting at 16 years old).

-Introducing Casper and Ivy
+Introducing Ivy

 The benefits to students of having a school dog include: